Maz flashes an overwire bra with a Philmore suit, shot by Lydia.

 2) You want to avoid landfill, but you didn't think 'wait! airmiles!"

-Please consider the carbon cost of your garments wandering the globe.
+Please consider the carbon cost of your garments wandering around the globe.
 No, it's not better if they go by boat, those things are just as filthy.
 (See also; bras that claim to be green)

 3) Bras are about health!
 No, they're about fashion.